 From age 55, you will have a number of different options to choose from with regard to your DC AVC fund.
 There is no requirement to take your main scheme benefits from the Fund at the same time you take any benefits from your AVC fund.

-Your options, and the rules that pertain if you wish to access your AVC fund before or after your main scheme pension, are as follows:
+Your options, and the rules that pertain if you wish to access your AVC fund before or at the same time as your main scheme pension, are as follows:

 Buy an annuity